 However, a recent report reveals that many organizations lack candidates who are “ready now” for promotion to leadership roles.

 The report titled “Succession Matters: Impactful Leadership Development and Accelerated Readiness”, is a valuable asset on this topic.
 It is third in the series of a global study.
-I fact, the executive recruitment and management group Korn Ferry and performed by Hanover Research commisioned it.
+I fact, the executive recruitment and management group Korn Ferry and performed by Hanover Research commissioned it.

 Approximately 50% of the respondents said that their organization lacks a concrete channel for developing and delivering “ready now” candidates to fill leadership positions.